2008 Mumbai attacks: Arrests

-On 25 June 2012, the Delhi Police Department arrested Zabiuddin Ansari alias Abu Hamza, one of the key suspects in the attack at the Indira Gandhi International Airport in New Delhi.
+On 25 June 2012, the Delhi Police Department arrested Zabiuddin Ansari, alias Abu Hamza, one of the key suspects in the attack at the Indira Gandhi International Airport in New Delhi.
 His arrest was touted as the most significant development in the case since Kasab's arrest.
 Security agencies had been chasing him for three years in Delhi.
-Ansari is a Lashker-e-Taiba ultra and the Hindi tutor of the 10 attackers who were responsible for the Mumbai attacks in 2008.
+Ansari is a LeT ultra and the Hindi tutor of the 10 attackers who were responsible for the Mumbai attacks in 2008.
 He was apprehended, after he was arrested and deported to India by Saudi Intelligence officials as per official request by Indian authorities.
 After Ansari's arrest, investigations revealed that in 2009 he allegedly stayed for a day in a room in Old Legislators's Hostel, belonging to Fauzia Khan, a former MLA and minister in Maharashtra Government.
 The minister, however, denied having any links with him.
 Home Minister P. Chidambaram asserted that Ansari was provided a safe place in Pakistan and was present in the control room, which could not have been established without active State support.
 Ansari's interrogation further revealed that Sajid Mir and a Pakistani Army major visited India under fake names as cricket spectators to survey targets in Delhi and Mumbai for about a fortnight.

-Sajid Mir, a Pakistani citizen and key operative of the militant Islamic extremist group Lashkar-e-Taiba (LeT), is seen as one of the main organizers of the 2008 attacks.
+Sajid Mir, a Pakistani citizen and key operative of the militant Islamic extremist group LeT, is seen as one of the main organizers of the 2008 attacks.
 He has been called the "mastermind" and "project manager".
 Mir is on the U.S. Federal Bureau of Investigation's Most Wanted list and the United States Department of State offers in its Rewards for Justice Program, a reward of up to $5 million for information leading to the arrest and conviction of Mir.
 Mir has carried out terrorism operations in different parts of the world, including France.

 Jason M. Blazakis, professor of practice at Middlebury Institute of International Studies at Monterey, stated in 2018 in The Hill: "A lethal, miasmic mix of bureaucratic inertia, diplomatic dysfunction and misperception has contributed to the fact that LeT members Sajid Mir, Mazhar Iqbal, Abu Qahafa (his nom de guerre), and their ISI handler, Major Iqbal (no relation to Mazhar), roam free."

-A number of suspects were arrested on false charges.
-At least two of them spent nearly eight years in prison and were not paid any compensation by the Indian government.
+On April 10, 2025, the NIA formally arrested Tahawwur Rana after his arrival from the U.S.

 Casualties and compensation

 A total of 175 people, including civilians, security personnel, and nine of the attackers, were killed in the attacks.
 Among the dead were 29 foreign nationals.
 One attacker was captured.
 The bodies of many of the dead hostages showed signs of torture or disfigurement.
 A number of those killed were notable figures in business, media, and security services.

-The chief minister of Maharashtra, Vilasrao Deshmukh, stated that 15 policemen and two NSG commandos were killed, including the following officers:
+The chief minister of Maharashtra, Vilasrao Deshmukh, said that 15 policemen and two NSG commandos were killed, including the following officers: